 - Another might be There should be reasonable regulations for visiting America’s National Parks in order to preserve the wilderness.

 Finally, avoid using expressions that announce, “Now I will prove…” or “This essay is about …” Instead of telling the reader what the paper is about, a good paper simply proves the thesis in the body.
+Generally, you shouldn’t refer to your paper in your paper.

 Here is an example of a good introduction with the thesis in red: